cbor-wg/CBORbis/j.md

 {{BSON}} is a data format that was developed for the storage of JSON-like maps (JSON objects) in the MongoDB database.
-Its major distinguishing feature is the capability for in-place update, which prevents a compact representation.
+Its major distinguishing feature is the capability for in-place update, foregoing a compact representation.
 BSON uses a counted representation except for map keys, which are null-byte terminated.
 While BSON can be used for the representation of JSON-like objects on the wire, its specification is dominated by the requirements of the